 - Office leases 5 years

 - Motor vehicles 4 years

 - Office equipment 5 years

-- CN railcar sublease 7 years

-- CRL transload 6.25 years

 If ownership of the leased asset transfers to the Corporation at the end of the lease term or the cost reflects the exercise of a purchase option, depreciation is calculated using the estimated useful life of the asset.
 The right-of-use assets are also subject to impairment.